Exploring Lijiang: A Timeless Tourist Gem in China

 Mu's Palace in Lijiang China

 Remember when I talked about the Mu family that ruled Lijiang back in the day?
 If you want, you can go visit their palace.
+It’s one of the best things to do in Lijiang.
 The Mu family palace pales in comparison to, say, the Forbidden City in Beijing, but it’s still a nice place to wander around for a few hours and soak up some traditional architecture.
 There’s a hill in the back where you can get a great view of the old town.

-Just a short walk to the north of Lijiang old town, there’s the Black Dragon Pool Park, also known as Jade Spring Park.
+If Mu’s palace isn’t enough and you want to visit another cultural attraction in Lijiang, there’s the Black Dragon Pool Park, also known as Jade Spring Park.
 The Chinese love their poetic names.
+The park is a short walk north of Lijiang ancient town.
 You’ll have to pay to get in, but it’s only 80 RMB, and is worth it.

-If you get sick of the old town, you can head on the road towards Jade Dragon Snow Mountain a short way.
-You’ll find a wonderful little public square with an impressive statue of Chairman Mao.
+Finally, if you head along the road leaving town towards Jade Dragon Snow Mountain, you’ll find a wonderful little public square with an impressive statue of Chairman Mao.
 Other than Mao, there isn’t much in the modern city aside from a few cheap restaurants and local people going about their lives.

 But I Heard it was Terrible…